msxie92/MangaInpainting/README.md

 Our model is trained on structural lines extracted by [Li et al.](https://www.cse.cuhk.edu.hk/~ttwong/papers/linelearn/linelearn.html).
 You can download their publically available [testing code](https://github.com/ljsabc/MangaLineExtraction).

 ### 3) Masks
-Our model is trained on both regular masks (randomly generated rectangle masks) and irregular masks (provided by [Liu et al.](https://arxiv.org/abs/1804.07723)).
+Our model is trained on both regular masks (randomly generated rectangle masks) and irregular masks (provided by [Liu et al. 2017](https://arxiv.org/abs/1804.07723)).
 You can download publically available Irregular Mask Dataset from [their website](http://masc.cs.gmu.edu/wiki/partialconv).
 Alternatively, you can download [Quick Draw Irregular Mask Dataset](https://github.com/karfly/qd-imd) by Karim Iskakov which is combination of 50 million strokes drawn by human hand.

 ## Getting Started